sussexrick/govuk-design-system/src/components/exit-this-page/index.md

 backlog_issue_id: 213
 layout: layout-pane.njk
 status: Experimental
-statusMessage: This component is currently experimental because <a class="govuk-link" href="#research-on-this-component">more research</a> is needed to validate it.
+statusMessage: This component is currently experimental and part of a community consultation.
 ---

 ## When to use this component